 - Another option is to use a synthetic POLYOX™, poly(ethylene oxide) polymer.
 POLYOX™ based adhesives are used to adhere to glass, steel, painted metal, paper, wood and textiles.
 POLYOX™ is soluble in water and organic solvents and adds lubricity to formulations.

 - A third option is for solvent based adhesive formulations.
 ETHOCEL™ ethylcellulose is solvent soluble, water resistant and is particularly suited to thicken solvent based adhesives.

 Cellulosic thickeners are versatile, multi-functional products that support the needs of spray applied adhesives.
 Formulators no longer need to make the either/or choice, they can now make the ‘and’ choice.
 Make a spray adhesive that does not clog the nozzle and adheres to the surface.

-Dow Chemical provides a diversified portfolio of specialty chemicals, advanced materials, agroscience and plastic products to customers in approximately 160 countries and in sectors such as electronics, water, energy, coatings and agriculture.
+Dupont Chemical provides a diversified portfolio of specialty chemicals, advanced materials, agroscience and plastic products to customers in approximately 160 countries and in sectors such as electronics, water, energy, coatings and agriculture.
 The company conducts its world operations through global businesses, which are reported in six operating segments: Electronic and Functional Materials, Coatings and Infrastructure Solutions, Agricultural Sciences, Performance Plastics and Feedstocks and Energy.
-Headquartered in Midland, Michigan USA, Dow employs approximately 54,000 people worldwide.
+Headquartered in Midland, Michigan USA, Dupont employs approximately 54,000 people worldwide.